-Ms. Seaberg has been Chairman of the Board of the Company since December 2014 and a director since 2009.
 Ms. Seaberg is a member of the Heartland Chapter of National Association of Corporate Directors and the Kansas City Chapter of Women Corporate Directors (WCD).
-She has been an executive travel agent and minority owner of Travel Center of Atchison for 31 years.
+She was an executive travel agent and minority owner of Travel Center of Atchison for 31 years.
 Ms. Seaberg is active in civic affairs at both the local and national level.
 She was instrumental in the creation of Atchison's Riverfront Park in 2004 and was the Kansas Governor's Chair for the national Lewis and Clark Bicentennial Commemoration in 2002-2006, bringing one of 15 national events to Atchison, Leavenworth and Kansas City in 2004.
 She also served on the Lewis & Clark Trail Heritage Foundation board, a national not-for-profit based in Great Falls, MT, from 2003 to 2007 and as its national president from 2007 to 2008.
 Ms. Seaberg has been the chair of the annual Amelia Earhart Festival since 1997, which brings over 40,000 people to Atchison every year in July.
 Ms. Seaberg served on the Atchison Hospital Board from 1990 to 2004, and presently serves on the board of the Cray Medical Research Organization at the University of Kansas Medical Center, Kansas City, Kansas.
 She also serves as a board member of the national Lewis and Clark Trust and is chair of the Atchison Amelia Earhart Foundation.
 In 2015, she was recipient of the Hall of Fame award from the Chamber of Commerce and the Vision of Excellence award from the Santa Fe Depot Trustees in Atchison, Kansas.
-The Company believes that Ms. Seaberg's qualifications to serve on the Board include her business and civic experience and organizational skills, her knowledge of the Company and the industries in which it operates, her familiarity with the community in which the Company operates and her significant stock ownership.
+The Company believes that Ms. Seaberg's qualifications to serve on the Board include her business and civic experience and organizational skills, her knowledge of the Company and the industries in which it operates, her familiarity with the Community in which the Company operates and her significant stock ownership.
 Ms. Seaberg is Ms. Mingus's mother.